Prompt Bunker

 Turn the ideas in this article into tracked work.

-Keep prompts, versions, and execution tasks in one place instead of scattering them across notes and chats.
+Keep prompts, versions, AI improvements, tasks, and execution in one place instead of scattering them across notes and chats.